Instamrkt/slate/source/includes/_rest_calls.md

 Parameter | Description
 --------- | -------
-user_id | Id of the signed in user for which the key is requested.
+userId | Id of the signed in user for which the key is requested.

 ### Response Parameters